April 26, 2016

 The most passionate among them are enhancing their options by supplementing classes with internships and working for the school newspaper, and they say this is the most valuable learning experience they have had, over their in-class education.

 Enrollment in the UAlbany journalism program has decreased from 197 in the fall of 2009 to 142 in the fall of 2015.
 That makes a 28 percent decrease.

-In an interview, Kerry Kleinertz, a 19-year-old journalism major, said they are hoping the program will help them be a better writer.
+Kerry Kleinertz, a 19-year-old journalism major, said they are hoping the program will help them be a better writer.
 Luke Mosseau hopes they can use what they learn to become a film critic.
 Students also said they are interested in public relations and communications, and various other career paths for which journalism offers some foundations.

 While journalism commonly refers to specific field of reporting and investigating, that is not all that students hope to get out of it.
 UAlbany offers a handful of courses that teach other styles and categories of journalism, but its main focus is reporting and newswriting, the title of two of the program’s five required classes.

 With many students citing the program as a supplement to the other goals they have, journalistic or not, it seems that one of main causes for a declining trend in enrollment may be that the program does not offer enough in the way of other types of journalism.
 The program does not change nearly as frequently as the field of journalism does, and it does not include enough variation, according to students.
 “There are not very many courses offered,” transfer student and journalism major Molly O’Bryan said.

 Rosemary Armao, program director, said she plans to have an exit survey placed on students’ chairs at graduation this May in an effort to adapt.
 The survey would ask students how they feel about the program, now that they have completed it.